gly07/rubme/README.md

 # rub me!
-# One-week graphic design workshop
+# One-week graphic design workshop at ENSCI-Les Ateliers
 # Collabrating with Louise VIOLLET-DEVAL and Grace MAUGHAN
 # Guided by Kevin DONNOT and Elise GAY